oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/product/organization-configurable-products.rst

     .. image:: /user/img/system/config_commerce/product/matrix_form_view_in_shipping_lists.png

 6. **Allow To Add Empty Products** --- If enabled, a customer can add a configurable product with an empty matrix form to a shopping list to manage it later.
-To disable this possibility, clear the **Use System** check box next to the option and then the check box of the option itself.
+To disable this possibility, clear the **Use System** checkbox next to the option and then the checkbox of the option itself.

 Variations